jsfuentes/Code-Cheatsheet/debugging.md

 - Remove complexity until it start working then slowly add thing back
 - Change some variables/factors and see if it still breaks, local vs prod or extremely simple cases
+- For package issues, if a google search/standard debugging doesn't help, check how new your release is and the github repo for issues.
+Consider changing versions